Permitted uses by special exception. Within each district, there may be principal uses and their accessory uses permitted by special exception as per

 (5) Require submission of a certificate of adequacy of sewage and water facilities from the Chester County Health Department, the Pennsylvania Department of Environmental Protection, the Easttown Municipal Authority or other regulatory agency having jurisdiction, or evidence of compliance with such requirements determined sufficient by the Board.

-(6) Except where otherwise required by this chapter or Chapter 400: Subdivision and Land Development, or the safety of the public otherwise dictates, the total number of access points on major streets and highways shall be limited.
+Chapter 400: Subdivision and Land Development, or the safety of the public otherwise dictates, the total number of access points on major streets and highways shall be limited.
 The Board shall have the power to require the frontage of buildings on parallel marginal roads or on roads perpendicular to existing public streets and highways.

 (7) The proposed use shall specifically comply with all area and bulk regulations, design standards or other general regulations applicable to the proposed use.